 Stonehenge is managed by English Heritage and much of the surrounding land is owned by the National Trust.
 This makes it one of a handful of sites in England where both English Heritage and National Trust members can gain free entry.
 However, you do not get free entry if you are a member of a National Trust affiliated organisation (such as National Trust Scotland).

-More than one million people visit Stonehenge every year so it is highly recommended that you pre-book your ticket before visiting the site.
+More than one million people visit Stonehenge every year so it is highly recommended that you pre-book your tickets online before visiting the site.
+Not only does pre-booking guarantee entry, it’s also cheaper than buying your ticket when you arrive at the site.
 Entrance is managed through a timed-ticket system and pre-booking your ticket before coming here is the only way to guarantee entry, otherwise, you run the risk of arriving only to find that no tickets are available.

-Even people who are entitled to free admission (such as English Heritage and National Trust members) have to pre-book their free entry tickets in advance.
+Even people who are entitled to free admission (such as English Heritage and National Trust members) should pre-book their free entry tickets in advance.

 When is the best time to visit Stonehenge